alexandermichels/alexandermichels.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Alex Michels is a PhD student studying Spatial Informatics under Dr. Shaowen Wang at the University of Illinois Urbana-Champaign (UIUC).
+Alex Michels is a PhD candidate studying Spatial Informatics under Dr. Shaowen Wang at the University of Illinois Urbana-Champaign (UIUC).
 He is currently a research assistant at the [CyberGIS Center for Advanced Digital and Spatial Studies](http://cybergis.illinois.edu/) and will be on the job market in Fall 2024.

 Alex is passionate about access & cyberGIS meaning: (1) using cyberGIS to explore, model, and analyze spatial patterns and systems of inaccessibility and inequity and (2) making cyberGIS tools and technology accessible to all.